borb2/plugin-closet/README.md

 usually).
 A mismatch aborts the install.

 Some plugins on Hangar aren't hosted there — the "download" is a link to the author's own GitHub releases page.
-Those can't be installed automatically, and PluginCloset will tell you so instead of saving a web page as a `.jar`.
+Those can't be installed automatically

 Nothing is hot-loaded.
 Plugins activate on the next restart.